Ronald Greene autopsy details revealed as new video shows police stopped him rolling over after beating him - News Break

 Louisiana State Police initially said a car crash caused his death, and didn’t mention officers using force on Mr Greene.

-The 10 May encounter, now the subject of a federal civil rights investigation, began after the 49-year-old Mr Greene led officers on a high-speed chase through rural highways near Monroe, Louisiana.
+The 10 May encounter, now the subject of a federal civil rights investigation, began after the 49-year-old Mr Greene lead officers on a high-speed chase through rural highways near Monroe, Louisiana.

 Once officers caught up with Mr Greene, they stunned, punched, and dragged him across the ground face-first as they arrested him and put him in hand and leg shackles.

 “I’m your brother!
 I’m scared!
 I’m scared!”
-Mr Greene, who was unarmed, can be heard telling the white troopers.
+Mr Greene, who is Black and was unarmed, can be heard telling the white troopers.
 Before he even gets out of his car he is repeatedly jolted with a stun gun.

 The new video captures officers talking about the brutal takedown before one switches off their body camera.